freelearncoding/angular-ivy-bar-qr-code/README.md

-# Angular 13+ AND BARCode / QR Code Scanner
+# Angular 13+ with Material 2 and BARCode / QR Code Scanner

 This is a test project to demonstrate using [Angular 13+](https://github.com/angular/angular-cli).
 I am using [QuaggaJS](https://github.com/ericblade/quagga2#readme) Package to read barcode and .
 Please ref. link to see list of supported bar code.